-- Does this resource convey a specific aspect of the Cold War?
+- Does this resource appear to reflect its original design and appearance? - Has the building or facility been modified?
+Does this site or structure retain historical integrity? - Does this resource demonstrate a distinct building material or method of construction? - Is the architect, builder, or engineer known? - What are the character-defining features of the resource? - What role has this resource played in community development? - What is the history of unit stationing at this facility? - Does this resource convey a specific aspect of the Cold War?
 How central was this resource to the Cold War mission? - How many individuals worked at this location?
 What were their roles? - Was this resource part of a larger network or planned design?
 Is this property part of the National Defense Facilities Act (NDFA), 81st Congress Public Act 783 Series standardized designs?
 (Note: These were National Guard Bureau-type designs that are One-Unit Series A-K; there is a difference between context and structure). - How many resources of this type were constructed or developed?
 Where are they located?
-How much historical integrity do they retain? - Has the building or facility been modified?
-Does this site or structure retain historical integrity? - What are the character-defining features of the resource? - What role has this resource played in community development? - What is the history of unit stationing at this facility?
+How much historical integrity do they retain?